 |The Triple Chop|

-The Triple Chop has three pieces grilled bone-in pork chop, served with apple chutney and mashed potato.
+The Triple Chop has three pieces of grilled bone-in pork chop, served with apple chutney and mashed potato.
 This dish could be shared by 2-3 people, I particularly liked the mashed potato, but the pork chop could use more herbs to make it tastier.

 |Beer Can Chicken|